aerickt/lapwing-for-beginners/src/Chapter-08.md

 ### Medium priority: "a_e" spellings

-These words get medium priority.
+These words receive medium priority.
 Use `AE` for these words if there is a conflict with a word in the above category.

 * `AET` ate (`AEUT` is already "eight")
 * `TPAER` fare (`TPAEUR` is already "fair")